What Are Epidemics, Pandemics, and Outbreaks?

 Antiviral Medications for Treatment and Prevention

 If available, prescription antiviral drugs may help with both treatment and prevention of influenza.
 These may come in a pill, liquid, or inhaled form.
-Four influenza antiviral drugs are approved in the United States, although some viruses are resistant to one or more of these:
+Five influenza antiviral drugs are approved in the United States.
+The ones currently recommended are:

 If you are already sick and it has been less than 48 hours since the onset of symptoms, an antiviral drug may help by: